Caleido: Obtaining of the license and official presentation

 Between June and July 2016, the details of the documentation were finalized and finally submitted on August 1 of that same year to the Madrid City Council for the granting of the construction license.
 In November 2016, Corestate and Villar Mir broke off their joint venture by mutual agreement due to "the differences that have arisen in the real estate strategy of the partners"; but this would not affect the Quinta Torre project.
 On 10 January 2017, the project was officially presented by the Espacio Real Estate Company (Villar Mir Group) and with the attendance of the Mayor of Madrid, Manuela Carmena, and the president of OHL, Juan Miguel Villar Mir.
 The tower was finally named Caleido, a name of Greek origin formed by καλός (kalós), "beautiful", and εἶδος (éidos), "image".

 The Quirón health center, in addition to general medicine, was to focus on sports, disease prevention and well-being.
 The project, including fees and charges, exceeded 300 million euros, and was expected to generate more than 2,400 jobs.
 On 16 March 2017, Grupo Villar Mir sold 49% of the tower to the real estate company Megaworld Corporation, a Philippine multinational owned by businessman Andrew Tan.
 Tan, through his company, Grupo Emperador, acquired Torre Espacio in November 2015.

+Construction

+Between April and December 2017, the demolition and preparation of the existing floor slabs on the site, as well as the demolition of the base and foundation, were carried out.
+That same month, the third phase of the project, the construction of the structure, began.
+At the beginning of 2018, it was anticipated that construction would be completed in February 2019 and the complex would be inaugurated in the third quarter of 2020.
+However, due to the effects of the COVID-19 pandemic in Spain, its opening has been postponed to 2021.
+The bidding process, in which three invited companies participated, was awarded on 19 February 2018—as expected—to the OHL Group, whose main shareholder is the project's developer: the Villar Mir Group.
+OHL was also awarded the first two phases of the project.

+Inauguration

+In September 2021, a small park bordering Avenida de Monforte de Lemos to the west of the main building was inaugurated.
+On 19 October 2021, the building was officially inaugurated with visits from dignitaries such as King Felipe VI of Spain and the Mayor of Madrid, José Luis Martínez-Almeida.
+The Quirónsalud sports medicine center opened in the second half of June 2022, and the shopping area opened at the end of September of the same year.